morganesque/ghijklmno/src/jekyll/_posts/2012-06-10-my-delicious-bookmarks.markdown

-    this.\r\rA lot of it was about \"search anxiety\", that later you wouldn't be able to find the thing you found interesting.\r\rSometimes, tags became a millstone, a lost interest that just wouldn't die.\r\rAnd bizarrely, given that Delicious were a TAGCLOUD tool, they've killed the tagcloud.
+    this.\r\rA lot of it was about \"search anxiety\", that later you wouldn't be able to find the thing you found interesting.\r\rSometimes, tags became a millstone, a lost interest that just wouldn't die.\r\rAnd bizarrely, given that Delicious were a TAGCLOUD tool, they&#8217;ve killed the tagcloud.
 Unbelievable.
     Your tag cloud almost was the value, a tool for reflection or digging up old interests and millstones.
 Now you can't even see what tags you used, you have to SEARCH your own tags???!!!! \r\rI always thought that a tagcloud would be a great start to a personal wiki.
-All you would need to do would be to add rich HTML to a tags description, do a little ordering, and bingo... a resource that you've crafted over years.\r\rI don't know who rescued Delicious, but in doing so they killed all the parts of it that had promise and kept alive all the bits that didn't.
+All you would need to do would be to add rich HTML to a tags description, do a little ordering, and bingo... a resource that you&#8217;ve crafted over years.\r\rI don't know who rescued Delicious, but in doing so they killed all the parts of it that had promise and kept alive all the bits that didn't.
 I'd prefer a tool like your page about your tagging experience than what